obrienpdev/defaultcontaineraddin/README.md

 *x64 for 64bit and x86 for 32bit

+*A compiled version of both the 32bit and 64bit addin can be accessed under <b>Releases<b> if you'd like to try them without doing your own further development

 # config.csv
 This file should sit in the same directory as the defaultcontaineraddin.dll file